hmit/hmit.github.io/_posts/2023-11-13-happy-diwali.md

 This is a festival of lights (and fire-crackers).
 People decorate their houses with lights — LED, lamps, diye (clay lamps).
 Indian festivals are incomplete without worshipping a God.
 In my culture, we worship Lord Ganesh and Goddess Laxmi.

 The pujas start with Lord Ganesh — harbinger of good luck, prosperity, and intelligence.
 Worshipping him first also brings auspices to the devoted.
-My family has our Lord Ganesh that I learnt as a kid and recite from memory.
+My family has our own Lord Ganesh puja that I learnt as a kid and recite from memory.
 Out of lack-of-practice, I tend to forget critical verses and so adding the puja here for my future reference...

-Hope this and future Diwali, we recite this one together in-person or in-spirit!!!
+Hope this and future Diwalis, we recite this one together in-person or in-spirit!!!

 ## Gavri Nanda